knative/docs/code-samples/eventing/kafka/binding/README.md

 1. (Optional) Deploy the Event Display Service via kn cli:

-   Alternatively, you can create the knative service by running the following command in the `kn` CLI.
+   Alternatively, you can create the Knative Service by running the following command in the `kn` CLI.

    ```
    kn service create event-display --image=gcr.io/knative-releases/knative.dev/eventing/cmd/event_display